 Before you enroll for your first classes, summer orientation advisors help you establish a strong foundation for your academic journey.
 They will help you create a plan, learn about academic milestones and teach you how to find resources to help you along the way.

-Advisors in your academic college guide you through the requirements of your major, help you overcome any academic hurdles and work with you to maximize your experience with opportunities that can position you for a successful start to your career.
+Advisors in your academic college guide you through the requirements of your major and help you overcome any academic hurdles.
+They also work with you to maximize your experiences that can position you for a successful start to your career.

 - Your college advisor in the dean’s office will provide you with comprehensive advising that can help you with general education and college requirements, academic issues and making sure you’re on track to graduate.

 - Peer advisors have been trained to help you plan your course schedule, understand academic requirements and find the resources that will keep you moving along on your way to your diploma.